January 8, 2021

 As territorial director, and as a priest, please know that I am deeply sorry for the horrific wounds caused by abuse on the part of Legionaries of Christ and by the Congregation’s past denial of the reality of that abuse.
 I am here to listen to anyone who would like to speak about their experiences.
-I also encourage anyone who has been abused by a member of the Legionaries of Christ to contact the appropriate authorities, regardless of when the alleged abuse occurred, and to contact the Legionaries of Christ’s Pastoral Care Advocate for the North American Territory, Kristin Austin, LCSW-C, CCTP, using the information below.
+I also encourage anyone who has been abused by a member of the Legionaries of Christ to contact the appropriate authorities, regardless of when the alleged abuse occurred, and to contact the Legionaries of Christ Program Coordinator for Pastoral Care for the North American Territory, Abby Saunders, using the information below.
 Kristin may also be contacted with complaints regarding any misconduct or sexual abuse of a minor or vulnerable adult by a Legionary of Christ.

 Nikki Hittle, MSW, our Safe Environments Coordinator, is also available for questions regarding our safe environments policies and procedures.

 Nikki Hittle, MSW, Safe Environments Coordinator